WICG/kv-storage/README.md

 This document is an explainer for a potential future web platform feature, "async local storage".
 It's like [`localStorage`](https://html.spec.whatwg.org/multipage/webstorage.html#webstorage), but async!

+This feature would be implemented as a [layered API](https://github.com/drufball/layered-apis) on top of IndexedDB; see more on that below.

+A [full specification](https://domenic.github.io/async-local-storage/) is also available.

 ## Sample code

-(Note: the `import` syntax used here presumes this would be implemented as a [layered web API](https://github.com/drufball/layered-apis), and is [still tentative](https://docs.google.com/document/d/1jRQjQP8DmV7RL75u_67ps3SB1sjfa1bFZmbCMfJCvrM/edit?usp=sharing).)

 ```js
 import { storage } from "std:async-local-storage|https://somecdn.com/async-local-storage.js";